How Hedge Funds Created the Financial Crisis

 Bear Stearns was a bank brought down by two of its own hedge funds.
 In 2007, Bear Stearns was told to write down the value of $20 billion in collateralized debt obligations (CDOs).
 They were, in turn, based on mortgage-backed securities.
 They had begun to lose value in September 2006 when housing prices fell.
 By the end of 2007, Bear wrote down $1.9 billion.
 By March 2008, it couldn't raise enough capital to survive.
 The Federal Reserve lent JP Morgan Chase the funds to purchase Bear and save it from bankruptcy.

 But that signaled markets that the hedge fund risk could destroy reputable banks.

 In September 2008, Lehman Brothers went bankrupt for the same reason.
 Its investments in derivatives caused it to go bankrupt.
 No buyer could be found.

 The failure of these banks caused the Dow Jones Industrial Average to plummet.
 A market decline alone is enough to cause an economic downturn, by reducing the value of companies and their ability to raise new funds on the financial markets.
 Even worse, the fear of further defaults caused banks to refrain from loaning to each other, causing a liquidity crisis.
-This almost stopped businesses from raising short-term capital needed to keep their businesses running.
+It almost stopped businesses from raising short-term capital needed to keep their businesses running.